demirgny2012-droid/STAR-WARS-BATTLEFRONT-3/README.md

 - **Dynamic Storytelling:** The narrative is generated in real-time by the Gemini API, reacting to your choices for a unique experience every time.
 - **Branching Narrative:** Your decisions directly impact the story, leading to different scenarios, challenges, and outcomes.
 - **Iconic Eras:** Play through two distinct periods of the Star Wars saga: *The Clone Wars* and *The Galactic Civil War*.
-- **Multiple Factions:** Align with the Galactic Republic, the Separatist Alliance, the Rebel Alliance, or the Galactic Empire.
-A special Bounty Hunter faction is available for VIPs.
+- **Multiple Factions & Roles:** Align with the Galactic Republic (Jedi or Clone), the Separatist Alliance (Sith or Commander), the Rebel Alliance, or the Galactic Empire.
-- **Character Creation:** Define your character's name, age, species, and backstory to personalize your adventure.
+- **Detailed Character Creation:** Define your character's name, age, species, and backstory to personalize your adventure.
 - **Save System:** Your progress is automatically saved, allowing you to continue your mission later.
 - **Responsive Design:** Enjoy a seamless experience on both desktop and mobile browsers.
 - **Multilingual Support:** Currently available in English and Turkish.